yswnqc/Food_Delivery_MobileApp/README.md

 > Or you can check here, the [App Pages:Functions Summary](./App%20Pages:Functions%20Summary.pdf) PDF to have overall review of our project.

 ### Customer APP
+> The gif is too big, need some time to load.
 ![customerApp](./Gif1.gif)

 ### Restaurant APP